-In an effort to articulate and cultivate habits for being a member of the DUSON PhD community, the PhD program has adopted the following statement and community norms to help guide its community members in their interactions.
+In an effort to articulate and cultivate habits for being a member of the DUSON community, the PhD program has adopted the following statement and community norms to help guide its community members in their interactions.

-The Duke University School of Nursing PhD community is dedicated to creating and maintaining a civil community of success that supports respectful discourse, openness to opposing points of view, and passionate dialogue with an intention to secure common ground.
+The Duke University School of Nursing community is dedicated to creating and maintaining a civil community of success that supports respectful discourse, openness to opposing points of view, and passionate dialogue with an intention to secure common ground.

-To achieve civility within the community and facilitate a culture of success, it essential for its members to:
+To achieve civility within the community and facilitate a culture of success, it is essential for its members to uphold the following community norms:

-- assume goodwill approaching situations positively; - communicate respectfully listening actively and being timely; and - send the mail to the right address taking the problem to the person involved and not going around or behind the involved person or up the chain of command without first attempting resolution with the involved person.
+- Assume goodwill approaching situations positively; - Communicate respectfully listening actively and being timely; and - Send the mail to the right address taking the problem to the person involved and not going around or behind the involved person or up the chain of command without first attempting resolution with the involved person. - We are all responsible for creating a civil and inclusive learning environment.